The Race (Yello song): Release history

-In 1988 the single was released in 7", 12" and CD formats throughout the world, and additionally as a cassette single in some places.
+In 1988, the single was released on 7-inch, 12-inch and CD formats throughout the world, and additionally as a cassette single in some places.
 The limited edition single contained a remix by Paul Dakeyne.
-The following year, the track was remixed again by Carl Segal and released as a couple of promotional-only 12" singles, coupled with Emilio Pasquez's versions of "Blazing Saddles".
+The following year, the track was remixed again by Carl Segal and released as a couple of promotional-only 12-inch singles, coupled with Emilio Pasquez's versions of "Blazing Saddles".

 In 1992, "The Race" was released as a single a second time, to coincide with the greatest hits collection, Essential Yello.

 "The Race" appeared in remix form again in 1999 for the Eccentrix Remixes compilation, following the release of their Pocket Universe album.

 In 2003, the Tomcraft remixes of "The Race" appeared on the single for "Planet Dada", released from their album, The Eye.

 Since its release, "The Race" has been very popular and played among marching bands across the United States.

 In 2007, a new version of the track was created by the band in order to promote DHL and Formula 1 racing.
 Called "The Race II", the digital single was made available free for download, and released as a promo CD single.